ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 | `deprecated`           | `deprecated`               |
 | `archived`             | `obsolete`                 |
 {: caption="Table 2.
 Catalog image lifecycle status and the corresponding VPC status" caption-side="bottom"}

+## Red Hat Enterprise Linux AI BYOL custom images
+{: #rhel-ai-byol-custom-images}

+The Red Hat Enterprise AI (RHEL AI) operating system can be imported as a bring your own license (BYOL).
+A RHEL AI qcow2 file is available directly from Red Hat.
+The operating system name to use when importing the image into {{site.data.keyword.vpc_short}} is`red-ai-9-amd64-nvidia-byol`.
+For more information, see [Red Hat Enterprise Linux AI](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/ai){: external}.
+To download the RHEL AI image, see [Download Red Hat Enterprise Linux AI](https://access.redhat.com/downloads/content/932){: external}.
+You will need a Red Hat account in order to view the documentation and download the image.

+For information regarding the supported profiles and use cases, see [Red Hat Enterprise Linux AI hardware requirements](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.1/html-single/getting_started/index#hardware_requirements_rhelai){: external}.
+{: note}

+For more information about importing the image into {{site.data.keyword.vpc_short}}, see [Bring your own license](/docs/vpc?topic=vpc-byol-vpc-about) and [Importing and validating custom images into VPC](/docs/vpc?topic=vpc-importing-custom-images-vpc&interface=ui).
+For more information on the GPU profiles, see the [x86 GPU profiles](/docs/vpc?topic=vpc-profiles&interface=ui#gpu).

 ## Generic operating system custom images
 {: #generic-os-custom-images}